 1.9.1.
 All text should be entered using Unicode where applicable.

 1.9.1.a.
 In the Release Notes and Submission Notes field, links to Discogs artists, labels, releases, and Master releases should be entered using the Discogs Text Formatting.

 1.9.1.b.
 Text formatting using HTML or Discogs Text Formatting should not be used in any other parts of the release data.

 1.10.2.
-Never submit false releases and updates, releases from memory, releases from internet sites etc. Do not curse, lose your temper, call names, or otherwise cause the submission process to be unpleasant or frustrating for others.
-You should never continue submitting a release or update that you have been advised is incorrect, or flood the site with incorrect or malicious submissions, updates, comments, spam etc., or otherwise attempt to corrupt the data, or cause obstruction to the submission and review processes.
-Discogs reserves the right to take whatever action necessary to protect the database and the general Discogs community from such behavior.
+Never submit false releases and updates, releases from memory, releases from internet sites, etc. Do not curse, lose your temper, call names, or otherwise cause the submission process to be unpleasant or frustrating for others.
+You should never continue submitting or updating a release you have been advised is incorrect, flood the site with incorrect or malicious submissions, updates, comments, spam, etc., otherwise attempt to corrupt the data or cause obstruction to the submission and review processes.
+Discogs reserves the right to take whatever action necessary to protect the Database and the general Discogs Community from such behavior.

 1.10.3.
-Please don't do updates just to change the order of data (such as in the format or credit fields).
-Only do updates to correct or add information.
+Please don't make updates just to change the order of data (such as in the format or credit fields) Only make updates to correct or add information.